Tatskaari/cowfs/README.md

 # CowFS
 A pure go copy-on-write FUSE file system.
 The file mount can be initialised with files from the host file system.
-These files will appear as real files to the host and any reads will be directed to the host file system.
-Any writes to these files will cause a sideways copy to a temporary directory.
+These files will appear as if copied already inside the file mount.
+Any reads will be directed to the host file system, however writes will cause a sideways copy to a temporary directory.

-This can improve performance massively for access patterns that are mostly read only however writes are still permitted on occasion.
+This can improve performance massively for access patterns that are mostly read-only, however writes are still permitted on occasion.

 # Origin